Chief Steven Callarman

 Chief Callarman holds a Bachelor of Science degree from Texas Christian University.
 He has earned Master Peace Officer and Police Instructor certificates through TCOLE, and is a graduate of the Leadership Command College of the Bill Blackwood Law Enforcement Institute of Texas at Sam Houston State University.

-Sgt.
-Wilk was promoted to sergeant in 2023.
+Lt.
+Wilk was promoted to lieutenant in 2026.

-In 2024, Detective Johnson relocated to Wichita Falls, Texas, where he joined the Midwestern State University Police Department as a patrol officer.
-Demonstrating a strong commitment to public safety and investigative excellence, he was promoted to the rank of Detective.
+In 2024, Sgt.
+Johnson relocated to Wichita Falls, Texas, where he joined the Midwestern State University Police Department as a patrol officer.
+Demonstrating a strong commitment to public safety and investigative excellence, he was promoted to the rank of Detective in 2025.

 Officer Amy Van Veen, a graduate of Midland High School, began her law enforcement career in 1990, as an officer with the Odessa, Texas, Police Department.
 Van Veen served with OPD for nearly twenty years, before retiring in 2009, at the rank of sergeant.